youssefHosni/Data-Science-Interview-Questions-Answers/Deep Learning Questions.md

 A common problem with Tanh or Sigmoid functions is that they saturate.
 Once saturated, the learning algorithms cannot adapt to the weights and enhance the performance of the model.
 Thus, Sigmoid or Tanh activation functions prevent the neural network from learning effectively leading to a vanishing gradient problem.
 The vanishing gradient problem can be addressed with the use of Rectified Linear Activation Function (ReLu) instead of sigmoid and Tanh.
 ![Alt_text](https://github.com/youssefHosni/Data-Science-Interview-Questions/blob/main/Figures/Tanh-and-its-gradient-plot.png)

+### Q12: Discuss in what context it is recommended to use transfer learning and when it is not. ###

+Answer: